zihzhan/microsoft-graph-docs/api-reference/beta/resources/graph-new-content.md

 ## Publish documentation

-If you are a Content Developer, you're help is needed to publish the API documentation on docs.microsoft.com.
+If you are a Content Developer, your help is needed to publish the API documentation on docs.microsoft.com.
 For a checklist that lists the steps to do this, see [Publish API documenation](graph-publish.md).